AdaCore/spark2014/docs/ug/alfa.rst

 yet implemented, given in brackets, whose implementation would make the subprogram in Alfa.

-In the example above, P.Set and P.P0.Get are both partially in Alfa only because their bodies both contain pointer dereferences.
-P.P0.P1 is fully in Alfa.
+In the example above, P.Set (unique name: p__set) and P.P0.Get (unique name: p__p0__get) are both partially in Alfa because their body both contain pointer dereferences.
+P.P0.P1 (unique name: p__p0__p1) is fully in Alfa.
 Since P.Set is partially in Alfa and defined as a local subprogram of P.P0, P.P0 is partially in Alfa.

 The purpose of the additional information on features not yet implemented is to allow users to experiment and see which features are more beneficial in their